joeyday/glideguide.blog/_drafts/glidequery-perks-part-3.md

 The GlideQuery object instantiated on the first line never gets assigned to `n`.
 Instead, the entire method chain is evaluated and, ultimately, the variable will be assigned the return value from the `count` method.

-I'll be remiss if I don't point out the indentation convention used here.
-Indenting each of the chained method call lines with a single tab is deliberate and highly recommended since it serves to remind us that the whole thing is one long expression, not a series of individual expressions or statements.
+And notice the indentation convention used here.
+Indenting each of the chained method call lines with a single tab is deliberate and recommended since it reminds us the whole thing is one long expression, not a series of individual expressions or statements.

 ## Object re-usability